 - explicit in expressing the parties’ intent.5

-5. Can a minor child sign a liability waiver in California?
+5. Can a minor sign a liability waiver?

-Yes, as long as a parent or legal guardian also signs.
-In California, a parent can also sign a liability waiver on his or her child’s behalf.7
+Yes, as long as you or your child’s legal guardian also sign.
+In California, you can also sign a liability waiver on your child’s behalf.7

 This makes California different from many other states.
 Minors generally lack the legal capacity to enter into valid and enforceable contracts.
 As a result, the law generally allows children to disaffirm contracts they sign before they turn 18.6